Telestroke Program - Top Quality Stroke Care in Your Community

 What happens when a stroke patient arrives in the ED?

-When a possible stroke patient is evaluated at a hospital with a CPMC Telestroke agreement, the emergency physician can call the CPMC Telestroke neurologist on-call antyime for consultation.
+When a possible stroke patient is evaluated at a hospital with a CPMC Telestroke agreement, the emergency physician can call the CPMC Telestroke neurologist on-call anytime for consultation.
 Within a few (usually less than 10) minutes, that on-call stroke neurologist will be working with the local emergency physician via two-way high-definition video conferencing to perform a stroke-specific examination and consultation on the best treatment options for the patient.
-If acute ischemic stroke is diagnosed, recommendations may include immediate intravenous tPA administration and emergent transfer to CPMC for higher level of care, possibly including endovascualr intervention.
+If acute ischemic stroke is diagnosed, recommendations may include immediate intravenous tPA administration and emergent transfer to CPMC for higher level of care, possibly including endovascular intervention.

 Alternatively, if a hemorrhagic stroke, say from a ruptured aneurysm, is suspected, the patient can be stabilized, then transferred to CPMC for higher level care, including neurointerventional surgery and neurosurgery.
 We ensure that an ICU bed is always available at CPMC for any patient who needs emergent transfer.

-Once a patient arrives at CPMC they are immediately evaluated by our stroke neurologists, and typicallly undergo a non-invasive diagnostic study such as a CT scan with CT angioplasty.
+Once a patient arrives at CPMC they are immediately evaluated by our stroke neurologists, and typically undergo a non-invasive diagnostic study such as a CT scan with CT angioplasty.
 In the case of an acute ischemic stroke from a clot blocking a major cerebral artery, if there is a significant volume of brain to save, the patient could proceed immediately to our dedicated neurointerventional radiology suite to perform a catheter angiogram and attempt clot removal.

 In the case of a ruptured cerebral aneurysm, a catheter angiogram would define the anatomy of the aneurysm and neighboring blood vessels to determine the best mode of treatment, which is often by endovascular (from inside the blood vessels) coiling but sometimes by open clipping.
 If amenable, the patient would then immediately proceed to have the aneurysm treated and secured.